 City of Denver gives out free meals for all kids with "Tasty Food" program this summer

-Inside Denver's Athmar Recreation Center on a recent Wednesday morning, a cheer squad worked up an appetite, practicing their cheers and stunts.
+Inside Denver's Athmar Recreation Center on a recent weekday morning, a cheer squad worked up an appetite, practicing their cheers and stunts.
 After that, recreation supervisor April DeLeon ensured the girls were fed.

 "So who's ready for breakfast?
 All right!"
 Deleon asked as she unloaded a basket of fruit.